Cray-HPE/docs-csm/operations/package_repository_management/Manage_Repositories_with_Nexus.md

 https://nexus.{{network.dns.external}}/
 ```

-## Use Keycloak to Create and Manage Accounts
+## Use Keycloak to create and manage accounts

 In order to log into the Web UI or authenticate with the REST API, a user account with appropriate permissions must be created.
 Accounts are managed in Keycloak
 (see [Configure Keycloak Accounts](../CSM_product_management/Configure_Keycloak_Account.md)).
 To add administrator permissions for Nexus, add the `nx-admin` role